yueli711/COVID-19/README.md

-# COVID-19
+# SARS-CoV-2 Signature

-This repository presents all analyses done for the paper "SARS-CoV-2 Early Infection Signature Identified Potential Key Infection Mechanisms and Drug Targets“。 Each folder contains the codes for each of the figure shown in the paper.
+This repository presents all analyses done for the paper "SARS-CoV-2 Early Infection Signature Identified Potential Key Infection Mechanisms and Drug Targets."
+Each folder contains the codes for each of the figure shown in the paper.

 # Datasets